 After a long day of wearing makeup, we reach into the cabinet, pull out the makeup remover, and start wiping away foundation, blush, eyeshadow, mascara, and eyeliner.

 Our skin (and our largest organ) drinks in whatever we choose in this moment.
 After facing the harsh sun, UV rays, and wind it’s parched.

-The choice we make in this moment could be filling our body with toxins, but it doesn’t have to.
+The choice we make in this moment could be filling our body with toxins, but that doesn’t have to be the case.

 What’s more is that some of these companies will create toxic junk in one bottle and something perfectly toxin-free in the next.